-Initialization requires a SafeNet ProtectToolkit-J RSA key, either a private key for signing or a public key for signature verification.
-See the RSA Cipher ("RSA" on page 63) for information on RSA keys.
+Initialization requires a ProtectToolkit-J RSA key, either a private key for signing or a public key for signature verification.
+For more information on RSA keys, see "RSA" on page 52.

 This algorithm is provided for compatibility only; newer applications should use either MD5withRSA or SHA1withRSA.